What is amortization?

 A loan is slowly disposed of through regularly scheduled payments.
 Similarly, the value of acquired property must be spread out to keep the asset from staying on a company's ledger indefinitely.
 It's how assets are valued for tax purposes.

-If a company acquired a license valued at $10,000, and the license expired in 10 years, the value would have to be amortized, or spread out.
+For instance, if a company acquired a license valued at $10,000, and the license expired in 10 years, the value would have to be amortized over that time period.
 So, each year for 10 years, a $1,000 ledger entry would be entered.

 What is depreciation?

-A contractor's truck is a tangible business asset that enables the contractor to earn income.
+A contractor's truck, for example, is a tangible business asset that enables the contractor to earn income.
 The contractor's accountant would determine the useful life of the truck, and depreciate its value over that time period.

 Depreciation is tax-deductible, which allows businesses to recover the costs of things they buy and use.
 For tax-based depreciation, a business must follows strict IRS rules about how certain assets are to be devalued over time.